shaundaley39/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Solution Approach

 Before we move on to how this model performed, let's add some further clarification as to how it was developed.
-As stated, this model was strongly inspired with a LeNet architecture (classifying road signs is a very similar problem to classifying written characters, so where better to begin than LeNet?).
+As stated, this model was strongly inspired by the LeNet architecture (classifying road signs is a very similar problem to classifying written characters, so where better to begin than LeNet?).
 Because thimages are a little more "complicated" than written characters (at least, they seem so), and because there are so many different types, I assumed we would benefit from more wider layers, especially in the convolutional layers.
 Thanks to TensorFlow and modern GPUs, adding those extra is straightforward, but is likely to require regularization (for the given data set).
 This reasoning was the basis for the model above, and there weren't many changes after that point.

 An iterative approach was taken in setting the precise width of the convolutional layers, in setting the keep probability (in dropout) and in deciding whether to use color or grayscale preprocessed images as input to the model.